lhr-solar/BPS/Docs/source/How_To/coding-style.rst

 should surround all code necessary for that functionality.
 This consists of included files, ``printf`` statements, and other code inside functions that run at regular runtime.
 Debugging functions do not have to be surrounded.
 Static functions must be declared before all public functions.
 It is the prerogative of the programmer to have the static function definition at the start of the source file or the end.
-More information can be found in the Private Functions Section.
+More information can be found in the :ref:`Private Functions`.

 ============
 Header Files